TheOnlySD12/IPLogin/README.md

 [<img alt="forthebadge" height="50" src="https://forthebadge.com/images/badges/built-with-swag.svg" width="250"/>](https://forthebadge.com)
 [<img alt="forthebadge" height="50" src="https://forthebadge.com/images/badges/works-on-my-machine.svg" width="250"/>](https://forthebadge.com)
 # IPLogin
 **IPLogin** is a PaperMC plugin that allows server owners to restrict access to their servers based on IP address.
+This plugin will work with PaperMC forks, but won't work with Spigot or CraftBukkit.
+Why are you using them anyway?
+## Important Notice
+If you are updating to **IPLogin 2.7** you will need to manually transfer the data from `name-to-ip-map.txt` to `name-to-ip.yml`.
+To do this you must add a space between the `:` and the IP.
+### Example:
+Turn `Player:127.0.0.1` into `Player: 127.0.0.1`
 ## Features
 - Restrict server access based on IP address
   - Ban/Kick alts or impersonators